 \subsection{DL MU Massive MIMO Base Stations}

 We consider a downlink (DL) MU mMIMO single-cell BS with $256$ single-polarized antennas (or $512$ dual-polarized antennas) forming a UCyA as depicted in Fig.~\ref{fig:SystemModel}.
-We restrict the number of antennas in order to have a system with a reasonable size and complexity.
 The number of horizontal antennas $M_h = 32$ and vertical antennas $M_v = 8$.
 The system parameters are listed in Table~\ref{tab:SystemParmeters}.
+The increase of the number of antennas in a direction will increase its beamforming gain.
+In order to have a system with a reasonable size and complexity, we restricted the number of antennas.
 We note that in practical scenarios, antennas in the azimuth can help in the separation of users in the horizontal direction and antennas in the elevation can help in the separation of users in the vertical direction.
-For rural areas it is preferable to have antennas in the azimuth more than in the elevation as users are generally distributed in the horizontal direction.
+For rural areas, it is preferable to have antennas in the azimuth more than in the elevation as users are generally distributed in the horizontal direction.

 According to \cite{yaacoub2020key}, we consider a target rate per user of 10 Mbps.
 To ensure fairness between users, a max-min power control is done maintaining similar signal to interference plus noise ratio (SINR) values for all users~\cite{MassiveMIMOBook}.
-We assume that the receiver is placed at a height of~$8$~m\footnote{An omnidirectional antenna is considered at the receiver side.
-An antenna with certain gain at the receiver will help in increasing: either the BS coverage range or the data rate of its respective user.}.
+We assume that the receiver is placed at a height of~$8$~m.
 This can represent the case when the receiver antenna is placed at the roof of the house unit in rural areas.
-The number of active users per cell $K \in \{20, 50, 100\}$ reflects a low, medium, and high number of active users distributed uniformly around the BS.
+An omnidirectional antenna is considered.
+An antenna with certain gain at the receiver will help in increasing: either the BS coverage range or the data rate of its respective user.